 - Every student admitted to Jefferson can succeed here. - All Jeff students possess strengths and most, if not all, of what they need to generate their own solutions through engagement in a systematic process of collaborative problem-solving. - ► However, it is to be expected that students will not come to Jeff already possessing all the strategies and techniques they need to excel because people tend not to develop strategies until they need them.

-Four Characteristics of Successful Students
+Five Characteristics of Successful Students

-- ▶ Inquisitive
+- ► Inquisitive

 - ► Resilient / Adaptive

 - ► Reflective

 - ▶ Balanced

+- ► Focus on learning for application of knowledge

 Metacognition - Thoughtful analysis and awareness of what works well and what doesn't

 The ability to: